EdiTep/ZigBee2MQTT-Aquara-Sensor/README.md

 ## Features
 Window Status Detection: Identifies whether the window is open or closed.
 Battery Status Monitoring: Keeps track of the sensor's battery level.
-Notification System: Sends Pushover notifications when the window is opened (for a variable time) or the battery level is low.
+Notification System: Sends Pushover notifications when the window is opened, again if it is open for a adjustable time (so that you don´t forget to close the Window, Door) and if the battery level is low.

 ## Requirements
 My Installation based on an Raspi 4B 8 GB RAM: